-Due to the holiday, Trash & Recycling collection will be 1 day late for those with pickup on Thursday 11/27 and Friday 11/28.
+Due to the holidays, Trash & Recycling collection will be 1 day late for those with Thursday & Friday pickup the weeks of December 22nd & 29th.

 Windsor Township is pleased to provide trash collection and recycling to all residents of Windsor Township.
 This service is being provided at no charge to residents and will be paid from the host municipal benefit fee that we receive from Modern Landfill.